khushi465/Week-05---IO-Programming/README.md

 ## Next Steps

-In Week 6, we will explore multithreading and concurrency in Java, including thread creation, synchronization, and concurrent data structures.
+In Week 6, we will begin exploring Java Backend Development using Spring Boot, covering the fundamentals of REST APIs, controllers, dependency injection, and building web applications.